- Do you perform the plank exercise on a regular basis?

 2) Plank dumbbell drag:

 This resistance towards twisting, or anti-pattern movement is what causes you to really brace your midsection and your legs.
-As you move the dumbbell you’ll notice that the line of tension from your grounded arm runs diagonally from your shoulder through your midsection to your opposite grounded foot.
+As you move the dumbbell you’ll notice a diagonal line of tension.
+This line runs from your grounded arm and shoulder down through your midsection to your opposite grounded foot.
 This is where you’ll achieve some serious core activation.

 Perform 3 sets of 5 drags on each side as a good finisher to activate your core for more stability.